-- Name, address and contact details of the complainant. - A full description of the complaint including: - the specific nature of the complaint - when it happened, - $\circ$ the sequence of events, - o persons/organisations involved, - $\circ$ witnesses who are able to support the complaint. - Copies of any documentation and evidence associated with the complaint. - The desired action or response sought for resolution. - If appropriate, any information regarding previous attempts for resolution.
+- Name, address and contact details of the complainant. - A full description of the complaint including: - o the specific nature of the complaint, - o when it happened, - what happened, - persons/organisations involved, - witnesses who are able to support the complaint. - Copies of any documentation and evidence associated with the complaint. - The desired action or response sought for resolution. - If appropriate, any information regarding previous attempts for resolution.

 The complainant may appoint someone else to act on their behalf.
-Should a complaint be submitted by a third party, permission from the person they are acting on behalf of must be submitted in addition to the above.
+Permission from both the complainant and the person they appoint must be submitted.

-BHSQ will acknowledge receipt of a complaint within 3 working days.
+BHSQ will acknowledge receipt of a complaint within 5 working days.
 A log of all correspondence, documentation and conversations will be retained by BHSQ.

-BHSQ will conduct an investigation into the complaint, where all evidence and documentation will be scrutinised and evaluated.
+BHSQ will investigate the complaint, where all evidence and documentation will be scrutinised and evaluated.
 To conduct a comprehensive investigation, information may need to be disclosed to third parties.
 Where additional evidence or documentation is required, BHSQ will discuss this with the complainant.